What is HIV?

 Unprotected vaginal or anal sex is the most common way people get infected with HIV in the U.S., followed by sharing needles.
 HIV can be spread through oral sex, though the risk is lower than for vaginal or anal sex.
 HIV is not spread through casual contact, like touching or holding hands, sharing glasses or plates, food, swimming pools, toilet seats, or other every day activities.
 Saliva, tears or sweat have never been shown to cause an HIV infection.
 Kissing is also safe (open mouth kissing is considered very low risk).

 An HIV positive pregnant woman who is not on treatment can pass the virus child during birth, or after birth through breast feeding, however, one of the greatest successes in HIV has been the reduction of mother-to-child infection.
 HIV positive pregnant women can significantly reduce (by 99%) the chances of passing the virus to their unborn baby by taking antiretroviral therapies prescribed by their doctor during pregnancy.
-After birth the baby may also be put on treatment for a short period to reduce the change of infection.
+After birth the baby may also be put on treatment for a short period to reduce the chance of infection.

 Research also now confirms that HIV positive persons on antiretroviral therapies reduce the chance of spreading the virus to others by as much as 96%, while improving the health of the HIV positive individual.